im-aeo/Mendcore/README.md

-## Mendcore is a learning tool for sandbox development, This Is Version one, if you are looking for version 2 then go to https://github.com/im-aeo/MendcoreV2
+## Mendcore is outdated and has been merged into melody https://github.com/netisu/melody

 <br>